-- The consideration for the transaction(s), terms of payment and any condition of the contract that could materially affect the consideration. - The consideration disclosed under broad asset valuation categories and split between fixed and floating charge realisations (where applicable) and the method by which this allocation of consideration was applied. - Any options, buy-back agreements, deferred consideration or other conditions attached to the transaction(s). - Details of any security taken by the administrator in respect of any deferred consideration.
+- The consideration for the transaction, terms of payment and any condition of the contract that could materially affect the consideration. - The consideration disclosed under broad asset valuation categories and split between fixed and floating charge realisations (where applicable) and the method by which this allocation of consideration was applied. - Any options, buy-back agreements, deferred consideration or other conditions attached to the transaction. - Details of any security taken by the administrator in respect of any deferred consideration.
 Where no such security has been taken, the administrator's reasons for this and the basis for the decision that none was required. - If the sale is part of a wider transaction, a description of the other aspects of the transaction.

-Connected person transactions only
+Connected Party transactions only

-Where a sale involving a substantial disposal has been undertaken to a connected person1 the additional details below should be included in the SIP 16 statement.
+Where the sale has been undertaken to a connected party the additional details should be included in the SIP 16 statement.